robsoncorreia/StoreEP/StoreEP/wwwroot/lib/jquery.maskedinput/CONTRIBUTING.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
-    with a Clear title and description.
+    with a clear title and description.

 8. If you haven't updated your pull request for a while, you should consider
    rebasing on master and resolving any conflicts.